rajvirtual/chatgpt-vscode-csharp/README.md

-**Note From Author**: I created this extension as a fun weekend side project and its work in progress.
-As this is my first VS Code extension and a newbie to AI, there is much room for improvement.
-Hoping to find more free time during weekends to add more features/improvements to this extension.
+**Usage**

-**Configuring the extension**
+To use this extension, set the `chatgpt-vscode-csharp.openaiApiKey` configuration to your OpenAI API Key.

-*  `chatgpt-vscode-csharp.openaiApiKey`: Set your API Key obtained from openai.com website.
+If the API call returns a 401 error, regenerate a new API Key on the OpenAI website.
+Any errors from the OpenAI API calls will be logged in the console.

-**Note:**
+**Disclaimer**

-If the call to Open AI throws a 401, then regenerate a new API Key in Open AI website.
-Any errors from the open ai calls are logged in the console.
+This extension is a work in progress and was created as a weekend side project by the author.
+The author is a newbie to AI and this is his first VS Code extension, so there is room for improvement.
+The author hopes to find more free time in the future to add new features and improvements to the extension.

 **Credits**

-This extension is inspired by https://github.com/mpociot/chatgpt-vscode
+This extension was inspired by the following repo: https://github.com/mpociot/chatgpt-vscode.

-How to use Web View in VS Code extension development : https://github.com/microsoft/vscode-extension-samples/tree/main/webview-view-sample
+Information on using web views in VS Code extension development can be found here: https://github.com/microsoft/vscode-extension-samples/tree/main/webview-view-sample.

 [def]: resources/animation.gif?raw=true "Demo"